 - We all recognise that relationships across the system and between some stakeholders are growing from a fragile base.
-These relationships need time to consolidate and thrive in order to set a long term vision for the education and wider landscape in Somerset and the outcomes and experiences we want for our children - There is much to do in year one to establish strong foundations upon which to build in later years - a shared understanding of what key metrics mean, identifying good practice in key areas in education and facilitating better support around schools and the communities they are part of
+These relationships need time to consolidate and thrive in order to set a long term vision for the education and wider landscape in Somerset and the outcomes and experiences we want for our children. - There is much to do in year one to establish strong foundations upon which to build in later years a shared understanding of what key metrics mean, identifying good practice in key areas in education and facilitating better support around schools, settings and their communities

-Once these foundations are in place, from year 2 longer term actions will be agreed and implemented to support our 5 year goals
+Once these foundations are in place, longer term actions from year 2 onwards will be agreed and implemented to support our 5 year goals